-4.1.4.
 Agreeing on learning outcomes for the mobility

-One of the cornerstones of ECVET is that qualifications are described in terms of (units of) learning outcomes.
-These (units of) learning outcomes serve as a common language between mobility partners and make it easier to compare qualifications across systems and countries.
+One of the cornerstones of ECVET is that qualifications are described in terms of learning outcomes.
+These learning outcomes serve as a common language between mobility partners.
+They make it easier to compare qualifications across systems and